apache/causeway/README.md

 In the left upper corner you will find a burger icon with an drop down menu.
 Click and select -> Connect, edit/confirm the settings and press OK.
 ![Preview](./images/Connect1.png)

-The defaut url is localhost:8080/
+The default url is localhost:8080/
 ![Preview](./images/Connect2.png)

 The menu gets populated and you may select Prototyping -> runFixtureScript: